 Tweed is notoriously one of the most difficult materials to wear; it’s tough, rigid and hard to style pieces with.
 However, you may be looking at it the wrong way.
 It’s tough but it’s warm, it’s rigid but it’s hard-wearing and it’s hard to style, yet it can be so versatile if you know what to wear it with and how to wear it too.
-Find out how to style your tweed blazer and waistcoast!
+Find out how to style your tweed blazer and waistcoat with this handy guide!

-This post will demonstrate our best styling tips for matching your tweed jacket with a waistcoat underneath.
+This post will demonstrate our best styling tips for matching a men's tweed jacket and waistcoat so that you can ace the tweed jacket and waistcoat combo.
 We’ll delve into the history of tweed and how it’s made, the features of the waistcoat, as well as those all-important ideas to have you wearing your tweed jacket and waistcoat look at its best on a range of occasions.
 We want you to be able to wear both items for a drink in your local pub, as well as dressing up for a family party, or even a wedding evening do!

 Tweed has been seen on many catwalks during the autumn/winter 2018 season, which makes it the perfect look to rock this Christmas time!
 Keep reading as we guide you through how to style your very own tweed combo outfit.